Grampian Television: Aberdeen

 Grampian's first studios and headquarters were located at Queens Cross, Aberdeen, where the company purchased a former tram depot belonging to Aberdeen Corporation Tramways in 1960.
 The depot was converted for use as television studios with completion planned prior to October 1961.
 The complex housed two main studios and a third smaller studio for continuity, which was updated in the early 1980s when £4 million worth (2009: £10.5m) was spent on a new Central Technical Area and presentation facilities.

 These studios continued to be of importance to Grampian well into the new millennium, despite the transfer of the presentation and continuity to Scottish's Glasgow base and job losses when SMG took over the company.
 In June 2003, Grampian moved to new, smaller, state-of-the-art all digital studios at Craigshaw Business Park in West Tullos, Aberdeen, some of the most advanced in the world at the time of opening.
 Their previous headquarters at Queens Cross were subsequently demolished in 2004 and redeveloped as housing.

+The Tullos studio has been retained by STV as a newsgathering and sales base following the end of dedicated regional programming for the North.